remytuyeras/hack-nation-11/README.md

 * Keep the two players **near each other** so targeting, trade, and combat are in range.
 * Watch the **bottom-left HUD**: it updates instantly on local changes, then enriches with **emotions** asynchronously when a target is set.
 * Watch the **right CHAT panel** for toasts and GM status.

-If you want, I can tailor a one-screen “demo script” overlay message sequence so a single operator can follow it line-by-line during a live run.